achalneupane/achalneupane/content/talk/Leo_et_al.md

 Gene and mutation discovery in cancers is typically performed by sequencing somatic and germline samples from the same individuals and subtracting germline mutations.
 However, in biobanked acute myeloid leukaemia (AML) samples, matched germline DNA is frequently unavailable.
-When germline samples a re available, sequencing both germline and somatic samples for each patient significantly increases costs.
+When germline samples are available, sequencing both germline and somatic samples for each patient significantly increases costs.
 This study explores whether it is possible to utilise unrelated germline controls to identify ocogenic drivers.

 **Methods**
 :